evomassiny/rlox/type_checker/README.md

 The type checker does 2 main passes:

-1. firts it collects all the type constraints in can see,
+1. firts it collects all the type constraints it can see,

 for instance, if `var a = 1 + b;` then we know that:
 * `a` as the same type as the expression `1 + b`